 The SENCo will hold details of all SEND Support records such as the inclusion register, provision maps, Pen Portraits, Review documents and Pupil passports.
-All student files are locked in cupboards in a designated area.
+All student files are securely stored in locked cupboards in a designated area or kept in password-protected digital files.